Jane Marcet was a science writer, but that alone doesn’t qualify her as a famous scientist.

 In 1806, aged 37, she published Conversations on Chemistry, Intended More Especially for the Female Sex.
-The book was anonymous until 1837, when her name finally appeared as its author.
-It was always clear that the book had been written by a woman, because at its front it had always featured these words penned by Jane Marcet:
+The book was anonymous until 1837, when her name finally appeared as author.
+It was always clear the book had been written by a woman, because at its front it had always featured these words penned by Jane Marcet:

 She wrote the book to help other people who were confused by chemistry.